-The FPDA should include the elements identified below in order to ensure the requirements of DOE O 420.1C are incorporated into design criteria.
-In accordance with the "graded approach" concept, the level of detail necessary for an acceptable FPDA is based on the complexity of the facility, the potential risk to the public and facility operators, and, property loss potential.
-This section does not apply to the design of nuclear facilities.
+The FPDA should include the elements identified below in order to ensure the requirements of DOE O 420.1C Chg.
+3 are incorporated into the design criteria.
+In accordance with the "graded approach" concept, the level of detail necessary for an acceptable FPDA is based on the complexity of the facility, the potential risk to the public and facility operators, and property loss potential.

 B.5.1 Building Code Requirements.
 The occupancy group for the building should be identified based on the building's intended use and preliminary hazards evaluation.
 This occupancy group determines the limitations on height, area and construction type.
-Any other unique features
+Any other unique features (e.g., atrium, balcony, below grade, windowless) of the building addressed by sections of the building code should be identified.

-- (e.g., atrium, balcony, below grade, windowless) of the building addressed by sections of the building code should be identified. - B.5.2 Fire Separation.
-Fire areas and other fire separations should be identified as required by values according to DOE O 420.1C, such as occupancy groups, control areas, hazards separation, and separation of safety systems.
+- B.5.2 Fire Separation.
+Fire areas and other fire separations should be identified as required by occupancy groups, control areas, hazards separation, separation of safety systems, and other relevant factors.
 Fire wall and fire barrier fire resistance rating requirements should be identified. - B.5.3 Life Safety.
-Life safety requirements for the occupancy group, such as occupant load, exit capacity, travel distance, and fire protection features (e.g., fire detection and alarm, fire suppression, smoke control) should be identified in accordance with NFPA 101, Life Safety Code®. - B.5.4 Applicable Fire Protection Standards.
-The NFPA codes and standards relating to specific processes to be part of the project should be identified (e.g., NFPA 34, Standard for Dipping Coating and Processes Using Flammable or Combustible Liquids, NFPA 85, Boiler and Combustion Systems Hazard Code, NFPA 86, Standard for Ovens and Furnaces).
-NFPA codes and standards relating to specific occupancies within the building should also be identified (e.g., NFPA 45, NFPA 88A, Standard for Parking Structures, NFPA 820, Fire Protection in Wastewater Treatment and Collection Facilities).
-As the design matures, specific fire protection design requirements should be identified. - B.5.5 Code Compliance.
+Life safety requirements for the occupancy group, such as occupant load, exit capacity, travel distance, and fire protection features (e.g., fire detection and alarms, fire suppression, smoke control) should be identified in accordance with NFPA 101, Life Safety Code®. - B.5.4 Process-Specific Codes.
+The NFPA codes and standards relating to specific processes to be part of the project should be identified at the beginning of a project and modified as necessary as the design matures.
+Examples of such codes include NFPA 34, Standard for Dipping Coating and Processes Using Flammable or Combustible Liquids, NFPA 85, Boiler and Combustion Systems Hazard Code, and NFPA 86, Standard for Ovens and Furnaces.
+NFPA codes and standards relating to specific occupancies within the building should also be identified.
+Examples of such codes include NFPA 45, Standard on Fire Protection for Laboratories Using Chemicals, NFPA 88A, Standard for Parking Structures, and NFPA 820, Fire Protection in Wastewater Treatment and Collection Facilities. - B.5.5 Code Compliance.
 Design criteria documents should ensure compliance with the applicable codes and standards identified.
 Any changes in the design or construction should be monitored for compliance with the established criteria.